jamesshedden/jquery-flip-book/README.md

 If you have several elements (eg images) of the same size within a single parent element, this plugin will automatically display them one by one, with configurable options for speed, starting point, direction and more.

-Please have a look below for instructions on how to use my plugin - and if you have some ideas for making it better, get stuck in!
+Please have at ["jqueryflipbook.jshedden.com"](http://jqueryflipbook.jshedden.com) for instructions on how to use my plugin - and if you have some ideas for making it better, get stuck in!

 1. ["Flip book"](http://en.wikipedia.org/wiki/Flip_book), Wikipedia.
 Retrieved 29/04/2014.